Decolonial-AI/www/content/posts/decolonial-Foresight-1/index.md

 [^ongoing]: At the same time, we recognise the ongoing colonialism and occupation in places across the world, like Kashmir, Palestine, Western Sahara, Crimea, South Ossetia, West Papua, Chagos Islands.

 [^Maldonado]: Maldonado-Torres, N. (2007).
 On the coloniality of being: contributions to the development of a concept.
 Cultural studies, 21(2-3), 240–270.
 [^Mignolo]: Mignolo, W.D.
 (2007).
 Introduction: coloniality of power and de-colonial thinking.
-Cultural studies, 21(2-3), 155–167.Return to ref 2007 in article
+Cultural studies, 21(2-3), 155–167.

 [^Quijano]: Quijano, A. (2000).
 Coloniality of power and Eurocentrism in Latin Americas.
 International Sociology, 15(2), 215–232.